 Despite the extreme adversity, the hospital staff and volunteers are committed to serving the community through out-patient and in-patient care, including emergency and ambulance services - and its doors are open to everyone in need.

-The hospital also partners with community organisations to provide much needed training for local people in counselling, social work, basic first aid and medical aid, and run their own training programs for graduate and undergraduate youth.
+The hospital also partners with community organisations to provide much-needed training for local people in counselling, social work, basic first aid and medical aid, and run their own training programmes for graduate and undergraduate youth.

 During the 2014 summer attacks on Gaza, the hospital opened its doors to family members of the wounded who were desperate and seeking refuge – providing them with food, beds and support – hiring additional staff to respond to the massive need.

 They managed to keep the hospital open 24 hours a day to provide the vital emergency care needed.
 The surgical team dealt with explosion injuries and traumas, including abdominal injuries, bone and chest injuries and different types of burns.
 On average, they treated 45 severe burns cases a day as a direct result of the war, 50% of which were children.

 To find out more about Al Ahli Hospital, please watch our short film Al Ahli: A Place of Peace – thank you.